Lauren's fundraising page for Parkinson's Research

 Why I run for TeamFox ?

+Paula continues to be my inspiration for a countless number of kilometers in preparation for each race.
 Running for Team Fox has brought me in contact with special people who know the disease first hand.
-I run to help them benefit from treatments that are ever improving via research and hopefully sometime soon a cure...
-I run to help others make a difference in their lives...
+The 2014 Team Fox community is an amazing group of individuals.
+I run to help accellerate treatments that are ever improving via research...
+I run to help make a difference in their lives...

 Thanks so much for your contribution and your support!

 Mon Oct 13th : While Dr. Lee Pressler was doing the Iron Man of all Iron Man's I was out there running a 20km race and tagging on a couple loops around the Invalides and Champs de Mars to complete my longest run (33km).
 The race went really well.
 Anne-Claude came out in sprint form from her Berlin Marathon to run 14km with me.
 Finished with a personal record of 01:47:51 !
 Nothing short of amazing.
 Brunch and a Cure D juice with Wolf (who supports this crazy hobby everyday) afterwards at the Tourville (fav spot visited with the Rodgers during their recent visit) was a treat!

 Mon Oct 6th: Ok the combo of doing new strength training exercises and running a 20km were not compatible.
 Spent the weekend in Florence hobbling.
 Good thing there are a lot of cobble stones so no one noticed.
 Got some rest in preparation for my longest run next week so we shall see.